kimpenguin/RemoteSensing/CHIRPS/readme.md

 # This directory contains the scripts to process the Climate Hazards Group InfraRed Precipitation with Station (CHIRPS) data for Africa.
+The original data is in geographic projection.

 ## Scripts
 1. **get_chirps.sh** <br/>